jeffli678/kindle-to-pdf/README.md

 # kindle-to-pdf
-convert a kindle Ebooks to PDF by taking screenshots and combining them into a PDF
+convert a kindle Ebook to PDF by taking screenshots and combining them into a PDF